nurialp12/INVICTA_Project1/+ CONJUNTO +/+ UTILITIES +/READMEs/1.0/README.md

 	Note:
 0.5
 	Playable version of the game to try it out with Terry Bogard in the Stage Pao Pao Café.
-	This content (the player ans stage) shall be removed upon the next release.
+	This content (the player and stage) shall be removed upon the next release.
 1.0
 	Attempt to make an exact copy of the game in the Stage Sound Beach with Andy Bogard as the only player
 	CONTENT: